-Since the Roadmap seeks to provide a guide to achieving "net zero greenhouse gas emissions", shall we describe what this means?net-zero greenhouse gas emissions means the volume of greenhouse gases discharged into the atmosphere would correspond with, or in other words, will be equal to the volume of greenhouse gas emissions being removed or captured from the atmosphere.
-The IEA continues to insist that measures such as carbon capture and sequestration will not give the desired result as emissions continue to increase.
-Rather, in the IEA's view, there should be an immediate and substantial move to renewable energy sources including solar, wind, and hydro.
-The foregoing would appear laudable.
-Is it?
-From a purely idealistic environmental point of view, it is!
-However, from a global realistic point of view, maybe not; particularly from a developing or less developed country's point of view countries looking to industrialise, require massive energy especially those who have large deposits of fossil fuels they may use to industrialize.
+Part of the what the West has sought to do, is to achieve "net zero greenhouse gas emissions".
+Net-zero greenhouse gas emissions means the volume of greenhouse gases discharged into the atmosphere would correspond with, or in other words, will be equal to the volume of greenhouse gas emissions being removed or captured from the atmosphere.
+The International Energy Agency ("IEA"), a purely Western entity, continues to insist that measures such as carbon capture and sequestration will not give the desired result as emissions continue to increase.
+Rather, in the IEA's view, there should be an immediate and substantial move to renewable energy sources, including solar, wind, and hydro.
+The foregoing would appear laudable or is it?